Doubly Regularized Entropic Wasserstein Barycenters: Introduction

-As shown in Section~\ref{sec:reference-measure}, for absolutely continuous measures, $(\lambda,\tau)$-barycenters can also be interpreted as EOT barycenters with only inner regularization, but with a different reference measure $\sigma_{\mathrm{ref}}$ (replacing $\mu\otimes \nu$ in~\eqref{eq:EOT}):
+For absolutely continuous measures, $(\lambda,\tau)$-barycenters can also be interpreted as EOT barycenters with only inner regularization, but with a different reference measure $\sigma_{\mathrm{ref}}$ in place of $\mu\otimes \nu$ in the definition of $T_\lambda$ of Eq.~\eqref{eq:EOT}.
+Specifically, as shown in Section~\ref{sec:reference-measure}, the $(\lambda,\tau)$-barycenter coincides with the $(\lambda,0)$-barycenter with reference measure

-This in particular includes the case $\alpha=0$, that is $\sigma_{\mathrm{ref}}=\d x \otimes \d y$ (for $\tau=\lambda$) which is the historical formulation of EOT with Lebesgue as a reference measure known as the Schr\"odinger bridge problem.
-It follows that $(\lambda,\lambda)$-barycenters have implicitly been considered in many works~\cite{cuturi2014fast,cuturi2018semidual,bigot2019penalization} (see, e.g.~the reference book~\cite[Chap.~9.2]{peyre2019computational}).
-As we will see, interpreting those barycenters as doubly-regularized lead to a simpler and stronger analysis of their properties.
-We will also see that $(\lambda,\nicefrac\lambda2)$-barycenters (corresponding to $\alpha=\nicefrac12$) are in fact superior in terms of approximation of the $(0,0)$-barycenter.
-We mention that the general formulation of $(\lambda,\tau)$-barycenters in Def.~\ref{def:debiaised-barycenter} already appears in~\cite{ballu2020stochastic} where it is motivated by computational purposes and the analysis requires the constraint $\lambda<\tau$.
+This in particular includes the case $\alpha=0$, that is $\sigma_{\mathrm{ref}}=\d x \otimes \d y$ (when $\tau=\lambda$) which is the historical formulation of EOT with Lebesgue as a reference measure known as the Schr\"odinger bridge problem.
+Under this equivalent formulation, $(\lambda,\lambda)$-barycenters have been considered and studied in many works~\cite{cuturi2014fast,cuturi2018semidual,bigot2019penalization} (see, e.g.~the reference book~\cite[Chap.~9.2]{peyre2019computational}).
+As we will see, interpreting those barycenters as doubly-regularized lead to a streamlined and stronger analysis of their properties.
+We will also see that $(\lambda,\nicefrac\lambda2)$-barycenters (corresponding to $\alpha=\nicefrac12$) approximate better the $(0,0)$-barycenter as $\lambda\to 0$.
+Let us mention that the general formulation of $(\lambda,\tau)$-barycenters in Def.~\ref{def:debiaised-barycenter} already appears in~\cite{ballu2020stochastic} where it is motivated by computational purposes and the analysis in that paper requires the constraint $\tau>\lambda$.
+In contrast, we are mostly interested in the regime $\tau \leq \lambda$ since we show in Section~\ref{sec:approximation} that this regime sometimes lead to improved approximation properties.